-4.5 Key Ecological Observations
+4.5 Key ecological observations

-The key ecological observations (shown on Figures 3 & 4) are as follows:
+The key ecological observations (shown on Figure 3 and 4) are as follows:

-- EECs Cumberland Plain Woodland and Moist Shale Woodland occur throughout the site in variable condition and Swamp Sclerophyll Forest on Coastal occurs on the adjoining crown lands, but no high quality remnants were observed because of grazing, clearing and dense infestations of African Olive.
-There was approximately 13.98 ha of Cumberland Plain Woodland of which 3.98 ha is of low condition.
-There is approximately 9.55 ha of Moist Shale Woodland of which 3.04 ha is of low condition.
+- TECs Cumberland Plain Woodland occurs throughout the site in variable condition and River-flat Eucalypt Forest on Coastal Floodplains occurs on the adjoining crown lands, but no high quality remnants were observed because of grazing, clearing and dense infestations of African Olive.
+There was approximately 23.52 ha of Cumberland Plain Woodland of which 7.02 ha is of low condition.
 Cumberland Plain Woodland occurs on the gentle topography in the mid and lower slopes of the study area.
-Moist Shale Woodland occurs on the steeper south-facing slopes in the northern most part of the study area.
-Swamp Sclerophyll Forest on Coastal Floodplains occurs in very small fragmented patches on the lower floodplains within the adjoining crown land. - Riparian habitat Riparian areas provide habitat for freshwater wildlife including turtles, frogs, native wading birds and waterfowl, some of which are migratory protected species or locally significant.

-- Cumberland Plain Land Snail habitat This endangered snail species was recorded during recent 2015 survey from one living and two dead specimens below a single large log located along the Cumberland Plain Woodland strip in between St Andrews Road and the on-site dams.
+A variant occurs on the steeper south-facing slopes in the northern most part of the study area.
+River-flat Eucalypt Forest on Coastal Floodplains occurs in very small fragmented patches on the lower floodplains within the adjoining crown land. - Riparian habitat Riparian areas provide habitat for freshwater wildlife including turtles, frogs, native wading birds and waterfowl, some of which are migratory protected species or locally significant. - Cumberland Plain Land Snail habitat This endangered snail species was recorded during recent 2015 survey from one living and two dead specimens below a single large log located along the Cumberland Plain Woodland strip in between St Andrews Road and the on-site dams.
 This woodland patch, as well as the patch behind the proposed office building, whilst both not ideal, provide the best available habitat for the species on-site.
 The patch behind the proposed office was found to be dominated by the exotic Brown Garden Snail.
 The recorded patch is a constraint to development and it is recommended that this patch is retained and enhanced as an on-site protection area for the species. - Hollow dependent threatened fauna species habitat Two (2) of the three (3) recorded threatened microbat species, East-coast Freetail Bat (Micronomus norfolkensis) and Large-footed Myotis (Myotis macropus), utilise hollows for roosting and breeding.
 The Large-footed Myotis is also known to utilise subterranean habitats and artificial structures for roosting.
 Given the recorded level of presence by these species, there is real potential that valuable roosting habitat is present within the site or nearby locality.
 Exact locations of roosting and breeding trees is difficult to determine without extensive target surveys and therefore assessment of these species is often dependent on the estimated loss of hollow bearing trees, the availability of other hollow resources in the locality and the relocation of any suitable hollows identified.